Next: Encoding and Decoding, Previous: Parsing Email, Up: guile-email [Index]

 The MIME type of the body, as specified in the Content-Type header, as an association list.
 The following keys always exist in the association list.
 Any additional parameters will also be listed as key-value pairs.
 Keys are names of the parameters, downcased and converted to symbols.

-If no Content-Type header is present, a type of text
+If no Content-Type header is present, a type of text, a subtype

 That is, the following: